 In addition, consistency in how resources and product updates are shared helps elevate the customer learning experience.

-Where Microlearning Fits In the Customer Roadmap
+Where Microlearning Fits On the Customer Roadmap

 This instructional method can be particularly useful during specific stages of the customer lifecycle.
 For example: